How to sell a service with uncertain outcomes: The single-parameter setting

+Let $(V^t)_{t \in [T]}$ denote the contract values for an IC direct menu $\cM$, and define $y^t = \fr{V^t}{\alpha^t}$ for each $t$.
+Since $V^t \leq \alpha^t \cd M$, we see that $0 \leq y^t \leq M$, and from \cref{higher-types-higher-values}, we obtain that $y^t \geq y^{t-1}$.
+Thus, we obtain that all valid contract values are feasible for the linear program.
+From \cref{revenue-maximizing-upfront-prices}, the objective of the linear program is the same as the seller's revenue under the revenue-maximizing upfront prices.
+Thus, we conclude that the linear program is indeed a relaxation, and we have $\Pi_{\tt{relax}} \geq \Pi_{\tt{opt}}$.

-The optimal value of a linear program is achieved at an extreme point of the feasible region.
-The extreme points \cref{relaxation} are of the following form: there exists $t^*\in [T]$ such that $\fr{V^t}{\alpha^t} = 0$ for all $t < t^*$ and $\fr{V^t}{\alpha^t} = M$ for all $t \ge t^*$.
-We claim that these buyer values $\bp{V^t}_{t\in [T]}$ can be achieved by offering the single contract to all buyer types.
+Note that not all feasible values $(y^t)_{t \in [T]}$ are achievable by the contract values of an IC menu.
+Nevertheless, we show that the optimal value of the linear program is indeed achieved by valid contract values, and hence $\Pi_{\tt{relax}} = \Pi_{\tt{opt}}$.
+This is because, the optimal value of the linear program \cref{relaxation} is achieved at some extreme point $(y^t)_{t \in [T]}$ of feasible region, which must of the form $y^t = 0$ for all $t < t^*$ and $y^t = M$ for all $t \geq t^*$ for some $t^* \in [T]$.
+This feasible point corresponds to values $V^t = \alpha^t y^t$, which can be achieved by offering a single contract to all buyer types.
 Indeed, buyer types $t$ with $t<t^*$ will opt-out of the mechanism and buyer types with $t \ge t^*$ will choose $\cC^{t^*}$.

-To see that this contract can be computed in polynomial time, we can iterate over all $t^*\in [T]$, compute the revenue of the single-contract menu $\cM^{t^*} = \bc{\cC^{t^*}}$, and output the menu $\cM^{t^*}$ that yields the highest revenue.
+To see that the revenue-maximizing single contract can be computed in polynomial time, we can iterate over all $t^*\in [T]$, compute the revenue of the single-contract menu $\cM^{t^*} = \bc{\cC^{t^*}}$, and output the menu $\cM^{t^*}$ that yields the highest revenue.
 This completes the proof of \cref{single-parameter-revenue}.